shenwei356/taxonkit/README.md

 ## Citation

-If you use TaxonKit in your work, please cite [the preprint](https://www.biorxiv.org/content/early/2019/01/08/513523).
+If you use TaxonKit in your work, please cite:

+> Shen, W., Ren, H., TaxonKit: a practical and efficient NCBI Taxonomy toolkit,
+> Journal of Genetics and Genomics, [https://doi.org/10.1016/j.jgg.2021.03.006](https://www.sciencedirect.com/science/article/pii/S1673852721000837)

 ## Contact